The following patent was granted by

 accordingly.

-is checked for any anomalies before the visitor is allowed
+database 2 record is checked for any anomalies before the

-re-entry to the country, the cardholder goes through a
+"swallowed", on re-entry to the country, the cardholder goes

-similar process as to the one detailed in the section titled
+through a similar process as to the one detailed in the

-difference in this case is that the check-in process is via
+FIG. 2).
+The difference in this case is that the check-in

-the immigration authority at a Port of Entry.
-The same
+process is via the immigration authority at a Port of Entry.

 cardholder is correctly listed in the database 2.